awesome-selfhosted/awesome-selfhosted/README.md

   * [openHAB](http://www.openhab.org) - Vendor and technology agnostic open source software for home automation. ([Source Code](https://github.com/openhab/openhab)) `EPLv1` `Java`
   * [RSS-Bridge](https://github.com/sebsauvage/rss-bridge) - rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one. `Public domain` `PHP`
   * [SickRage](http://sickrage.github.io/) - SickRage is an automatic Video Library Manager for TV Shows.
 Automatic torrent/nzb searching, downloading, and processing at the qualities you want. ([Source Code](https://github.com/SickRage/SickRage/)) `GPLv3` `Python`
+  * [Sonarr](https://sonarr.tv/) - An automatic TV Shows downloader and manager for Usenet and BitTorrent.
+It can grab, sort and rename new episodes and automatically upgrade the quality of files already downloaded when a better quality format becomes available. ([Source Code](https://github.com/Sonarr/Sonarr)) `GPLv3` `C#`
   * [TriggerHappy](http://trigger-happy.eu/) - An opensource clone of IFTTT, a bridge between your internet services. ([Source Code](https://github.com/foxmask/django-th)) `BSD` `Python`
   * [WTFDYUM](https://github.com/jchampemont/WTFDYUM) a.k.a Why The Fuck Did You Unfollow Me - Find out who stops following you on Twitter. ([Demo](https://www.wtfdyu.me/), [Source Code](https://github.com/jchampemont/WTFDYUM)) `Apache` `Java`